-Giving opportunities for student leaders
+Giving opportunities for student leaders through social action.

 Student Leadership is a significant element of the RSA Family of Academies joint working agenda.
 The RSA8 Programme is a bespoke programme co-ordinated by Arvind Batra at RSA Academy in Tipton and is an opportunity for the students to interact with each other, and come together under a common framework.
-The aim of the programme is to generate an interest in leadership, especially in students from a disadvantaged background, from a young age, with a view to inspiring these young people to become the leaders of the future.
+The aim of the programme is to generate interest in leadership, especially in students from a disadvantaged background, from a young age, with a view to inspiring these young people to become the leaders of the future.